Databases

 - the programming language SQL

-- methods of database design (E(R model, functional dependency, normalisation)
+- methods of database design (E/R model, functional dependency, normalisation)

-- transaction and database security
+- transaction management and database security

 Progressive specialisation: